Best Hiking Backpacks 2026: 13 Compared (10 Sources)

 Summary

 The hiking backpack market in 2026 continues to push the boundaries of weight reduction, suspension comfort, and sustainable materials.
-The consensus best overall pick is the Osprey Atmos AG 65 (~$370), which Switchback Travel and OutdoorGearLab both rank as the top backpacking pack for its AntiGravity suspended mesh back panel that distributes weight across the entire torso while providing exceptional ventilation.
-The Atmos AG 65 handles loads up to 35 lb with ease and fits most body types thanks to its adjustable torso length and custom-moldable hipbelt. [src1, src2]
+The consensus best overall pick remains the Osprey Atmos AG 65 (~$370), which Switchback Travel and OutdoorGearLab both rank at or near the top for its AntiGravity suspended mesh back panel that distributes weight across the entire torso while providing exceptional ventilation.
+A spring 2026 refresh added more hipbelt padding, improved main-compartment access, and an included rain cover — addressing the most common feedback from previous owners.
+The Atmos AG 65 handles loads up to 35 lb with ease and fits most body types thanks to its adjustable torso length and custom-moldable hipbelt. [src1, src2, src9]

 The pack landscape in 2026 spans three weight classes: ultralight (under 3 lb, for experienced hikers with sub-20 lb base weight), mid-weight all-rounders (3-4.5 lb, best for most hikers), and heavy-haulers (4.5-5+ lb, for 50+ lb loads).
-Recycled materials are now standard across Osprey, Gregory, and Deuter, and adjustable torso lengths have become a baseline feature even in budget models like the REI Trailmade 60. [src1, src4, src8]
+Recycled and bluesign-approved materials are now standard across Osprey, Gregory, and Deuter, and adjustable torso lengths have become a baseline feature even in budget models like the REI Trailmade 60.
+The REI Co-op Flash 55 (~$229, 2 lb 10 oz) has emerged as the standout value pick in the lightweight tier — modular Packmod compression, roll-top closure, and 53-57L of usable capacity at well under 3 lb. [src1, src2, src3, src4, src8]

 ModelPriceVolumeWeightFrameBest ForBuy